dib-lab/dammit/doc/annotate.md

 you can provide customization on the command line or in a configuration file

-## Command-line configuration
+## Additional Usage info

-To see the general dammit usage configuration, run:
+To see the general dammit usage information, run:

     dammit run --help